haskell/c2hs/README.md

     cabal install c2hs

 If you like to build from the GitHub repository, see the file `INSTALL`.
+See the `REGRESSION-SUITE` file for a description of how to run the regression suite for checking C2HS performance against existing Haskell packages that use it.

 ## License